RESEARCH STARTER

 Humanitarian Work

-Lewis has worked with some of the world’s most important humanitarian agencies and organizations.
+Lewis has worked with several major humanitarian agencies and organizations.
 He was based in New York City as deputy executive director of the United Nations Children’s Fund (UNICEF) between 1995 and 1999.
-Besides his work for UNICEF, Lewis was appointed, in 1997, to help investigate the genocide and atrocities that took place in Rwanda.
+Besides his work for UNICEF, Lewis was appointed in 1997 to help investigate the genocide and atrocities that took place in Rwanda.
 Between 2001 and 2006, Lewis acted as a United Nations special envoy to Africa, dealing with the HIV/AIDS epidemic on the continent.

 Awards and Honors

-Thirty-two Canadian universities have awarded Lewis honorary degrees.
-Lewis has also received two distinguished honors in Canada: Companion of the Order of Canada, one of the highest honors a Canadian can receive, and the 2003 Pearson Peace Medal for his humanitarian work.
+Lewis has received honorary degrees from numerous Canadian universities.
+He has also received two distinguished honors in Canada: Companion of the Order of Canada, one of the highest honors a Canadian can receive, and the 2003 Pearson Peace Medal for his humanitarian work.
 In the same year, Lewis was named Canadian of the Year by Maclean’s magazine.
 In 2005, Time magazine named him one of the 100 most influential people in the world.

 Personal Life